GGC-DSA/RealtorInfo/README.md

 Tran Truong - Client liaison and Data Analyzer

 ## Description
-In this project, we aim to use a real estate dataset to help a client make an informed decision whenn= choosing where to purchase real estate
+In this project, we aim to use a real estate dataset to help a client make an informed decision when choosing where to purchase real estate